If you are planning a trip to Turkey, you will want to read this Turkey packing list and tips for what to wear in Turkey for every season!

 Turkey Packing List and What to Wear in Turkey

 Compared to Western Standards (and most other countries in the world), Turkey is quite a cheap place to shop!
+It is also the kind of place you want to splurge on a boutique hotel.
 Whether you are looking for new luggage, polo shirts, shoes or purses, you can find it all at Istanbul’s Grand Bazaar or in markets in other large towns such as Izmir.

 Do not worry if you find yourself short on clothes, you can easily grab a few tshirts, or new sandals (yes, I broke mine and replaced them for USD4), especially in Istanbul!